dmitribodiu/90-days-challenge/algorithms.md

 create a match table for each letter which will specify how many characters you can skip in case the string you compare your substing to doesn't contain the letter. e.g : `jam {j: 2, a: 1, m: 3}`
-Then each time you move you see if substring has one of characters in the table, if it has you can skip max number, if it doesn't you skip by 1.
+Then each time you move you see if substring has characters from the table.

 # CTCI
 Check uniqness of characters in a string without hastable.